 #5 Living Lab Tour – Indoor Lighting

-Biological lighting in the psychiatry, elderly care, office and school
+Biological lighting in psychiatry, elderly care, offices and schools

 8.30 – 12.30